utkarsh-21st/RSNA-Pneumonia-Detection/README.md

 # RSNA-Pneumonia-Detection
-Analysis: project.ipynb.
-Modelling part is incomplete.
+* Data Analysis: project.ipynb
+* Training: modelling.ipynb
-You can get copy of dataset from kaggle.
+* You can get copy of dataset from kaggle.